 To gain accurate insight and develop detailed assessments of your sales enablement process, you’ll need to gather a substantial amount of data.
 The minimum recommended amount is around a week’s worth; that way, you can determine how well your team performs.
 However, it’s worth noting that a more organized method is to conduct these monthly, quarterly, or yearly.

-Increased Sales Conversions
+Increasing Sales Conversions

 The ultimate goal of sales enablement is to increase your sales conversions.
-Therefore it’s imperatives that sales and marketing work in close alignment to create valuable customer data, produce unique insights, and most importantly?
+Therefore it’s imperative that sales and marketing work in close alignment to create valuable customer data, produce unique insights, and most importantly?
 Create meaningful, long-standing relationships with customers.